How To Write A Movie Name In An Essay

 The Use of Online Citation Tools

 Numerous online citation tools are available to help students and researchers correctly format movie titles and other sources.
 These tools can automatically generate citations in various styles, reducing the risk of errors and ensuring consistency in your work.
-However, it's crucial to double-check the output of these tools, as they are not always perfect and may contain inaccuracies.
+That said, it's crucial to double-check the output of these tools, as they are not always perfect and may contain inaccuracies.

 The Impact of Streaming Services